bridgecrew-perf6/django_auto_prod_deploy/README.txt

+# Django automated deployment ( gunicron + nginx )

-This project is an automated solution to deploy your django app
+### This project is an automated solution to deploy your django app

 It will copy your django project into a container
 From there, it will install your required packages ( from requirements.txt )